Cliqz: Integration with Firefox

-On 6 October 2017, Mozilla announced a test where approximately 1% of users downloading Firefox in Germany would receive a version with Cliqz software included.
+On 6 October 2017, Mozilla announced a test in which approximately 1% of users downloading Firefox in Germany would receive a version with Cliqz software preinstalled.
 The feature provided recommendations directly in the browser's search field.
 Recommendations included news, weather, sports, and other websites and were based on the user's browsing history and activities.
 The press release noted that "Users who receive a version of Firefox with Cliqz will have their browsing activity sent to Cliqz servers, including the URLs of pages they visit," and that "Cliqz uses several techniques to attempt to remove sensitive information from this browsing data before it is sent from Firefox."

-According to the Firefox support website, this version of Firefox collects and sends data to the Cliqz corporation including text typed in the address bar, queries to other search engines, information about visited webpages and interactions with them including mouse movement, scrolling, and amount of time spent; and the user's interactions with the user interface of the Cliqz software.
-Interaction data collected and sent to the Mozilla corporation includes among other things, counts of visits to search engine pages, which search engines are used, and a Cliqz identifier.
-The data collection is enabled by default; users must actively opt-out if they do not wish the data to be transmitted.
+According to the Firefox support website, this version of Firefox collects and sends data to the Cliqz corporation, including text typed in the address bar, queries to other search engines, information about visited webpages, and interactions with them, including mouse movement, scrolling, and amount of time spent; and the user's interactions with the user interface of the Cliqz software.
+Interaction data collected and sent to the Mozilla Corporation includes, among other things, counts of visits to search engine pages, which search engines are used, and a Cliqz identifier.
+Data collection is enabled by default; users must actively opt out if they do not wish their data to be transmitted.

 iOS app

-In 2018, Cliqz released a version of their browser for iOS called Lumen.
+In 2019, Cliqz released a version of their browser for iOS called Lumen.
 It natively leveraged Cliqz's search engine, Human Web, and supported ad-blocking and other privacy features, like an optional built-in VPN with access to 25 countries.
 The VPN network was owned and managed as part of a partnership with FoxyProxy.
-Lumen was financially profitable, but was discontinued on May 1, 2020 because of changing directors at Cliqz.